Colton Bennett

 Colton Bennett: Idaho Republican Candidate for House District 6A

 Colton Bennett is a Republican candidate running for the Idaho House of Representatives in District 6A.
-Bennett lives in Troy, Idaho, and is seeking election to the Idaho House in the May 2026 Republican primary.
-He is a non incumbent candidate running for the open seat representing Legislative District 6A in north central Idaho.
+Bennett lives in Troy, Idaho, and is seeking election in the May 19, 2026, Republican primary.
+He is a non-incumbent challenger running for the open seat in Legislative District 6A in north central Idaho, a race that also includes Republican candidate Cindy Agidius.
+The general election is scheduled for November 3, 2026.

 Background

-Earlier in his life Bennett participated in youth agricultural programs including 4 H, where he raised livestock such as sheep, hogs, and poultry.
-During high school he also competed in speech and debate competitions and worked as a legislative intern with the Utah Eagle Forum organization.
+Earlier in life, Bennett participated in 4-H, raising livestock including sheep, hogs, and poultry.
+During high school, he competed in national-level speech and debate competitions.
+He also interned with the Utah Eagle Forum and helped manage a local Ted Cruz presidential campaign in 2016.

 Political Career